Taylor hits walk-off HR, Dodgers deck Cards 3-1 in WC game

 Cardinals: Pitchers and catchers report for spring training in mid-February.

 Dodgers: Open the best-of-five NLDS against San Francisco on Friday.
-They were 9-10 against the Giants this season.
+They went 9-10 against the Giants this season.